cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 )
 ```

-This finds all the `*.hpp` files in the folder specified under `DIRECTORY`, in our case `core_project/core_project` and copies that directory and all the matching files into the `include` folder, as the `DESTINATION` option specifies.
+This `install` command finds all the `*.hpp` files in the folder specified under `DIRECTORY`, in our case `core_project/core_project` and copies that directory and all the matching files into the `include` folder, as the `DESTINATION` option specifies.
 If you also need to copy other header files, like `*.h` for example, you can always adapt the `FILES_MATCHING PATTERN`.

 If we try installing our package after adding this CMake code to our project we'll be able to find the only header of our `core_project` installed into the expected location: `/tmp/install/include/core_project/some_library.hpp`: